bleeckerj/Files2Book/README_file_card_generator.md

 img.save('my_card.png')
 ```

+## New Features and Enhancements

+### HEIC Image Support
+- Added support for `.heic` and `.heif` image formats using the `pillow-heif` library.
+- Automatically processes HEIC images and generates thumbnails for preview.

+### Slack Metadata Integration
+- Extracts metadata from Slack `messages.json` and `users.json` files.
+- Displays the following Slack-specific metadata:
+  - **Slack Channel**: The channel where the file was shared.
+  - **Shared By**: The real name of the user who shared the file.
+  - **Shared Date**: The timestamp when the file was shared.

+### Avatar Handling
+- Resolves and displays user avatars from Slack's `avatars` directory.
+- Avatars are resized, rounded, and placed next to the "Shared By" metadata for a polished look.
+- Graceful fallback for missing or invalid avatar images.

+### Improved Error Logging
+- Added detailed logging for debugging issues with Slack metadata and avatar processing.
+- Logs include paths checked for avatars and errors encountered during processing.

+### Enhanced Metadata Display
+- Metadata font size and spacing have been adjusted for better readability.
+- Metadata now includes both created and modified timestamps if the original timestamp is unavailable.

+### Other Improvements
+- Optimized scaling for image previews to fit within the preview box while maintaining aspect ratio.
+- Improved handling of large files and unsupported formats with clear error messages.

+---

 ## Notes & Tips
 - For best results, use the recommended font.
 If not available, the script will fall back to the default font.
 - Large files (>50MB) may skip hash calculation for performance.